Background Image Alternative Text:

 MAFES Sales Store

-The MAFES Sales Store (also called the MSU Cheese Store) is a unit of the Mississippi Agricultural and Forestry Experiment Station and is housed on the campus of Mississippi State University in the Herzer Dairy Science Building.
-The store exists as an outlet for the research and educational products produced by MAFES Research Support Unit Dairy Manufacturing Plant and by the Department of Food Science, Nutrition, and Health Promotion.
+The MAFES Sales Store, often referred to as the MSU Cheese Store, is a unit of the Mississippi Agricultural and Forestry Experiment Station and is housed on the campus of Mississippi State University in the Herzer Dairy Science Building.
+The store exists as an outlet for the research and educational products produced by MAFES Research Support Unit Dairy Manufacturing Plant and by the Department of Biochemistry, Nutrition and Health Promotion.
 Many products sold are produced on the MSU campus by faculty, staff, and students.

 Locate MAFES Sales Store